+Eligibility Regular full-time employees and part-time employees who are normally scheduled to work at least twenty (20) hours per week are paid for holidays.
+Payment is based on the number of hours they would have worked if the holiday had not occurred.
+However, employees will not receive more than eight hours leave time for the holiday.
+Temporary employees or employees who are normally scheduled to work fewer than twenty (20) hours per week are not paid for holidays except for holiday hours actually worked.
 An employee who is absent without approved leave or is on unapproved leave without pay on the workday immediately preceding or following a holiday will not be paid for the holiday.
 Business Necessity It is not always feasible to grant holidays at the scheduled time, especially for employees who are assigned shifts on an "around-the-clock" operation.
 Additionally, with the approval of the City Manager, a Department Director that finds it a business necessity to do so may direct some or all employees of the department to report for work on a holiday.

-Holiday PayPublic Service non-exempt employees who work on a holiday will be paid for the hours worked at straight time and will receive eight (8) hours of holiday pay.
+Holiday Pay Public Service non-exempt employees who work on a holiday will be paid for the hours worked at straight time and will receive eight (8) hours of holiday pay.
 Employees who are sick on a holiday for which they are scheduled to work will document the leave as holiday leave rather than sick leave.
 If an official holiday falls within a Public Service employee's vacation, the employee will be granted the holiday and not charged for a day of vacation.
 Flexible Schedules When a holiday falls on a day for which an employee is normally scheduled to work more than eight hours, the employee may either take available leave for the difference, work additional hours on another day in the workweek or revert to an 8-hour work day during the holiday week.
 An employee on a flexible schedule will not receive more than forty (40) hours pay during a holiday week, unless approved by the Director to meet the business needs of the department.

-Holiday Leave for Patrol Since police patrol and fire protection must be provided around-the-clock and year-round, they remain open on holidays.
+Holiday Leave for Patrol Officers and Firefighters Since police patrol and fire protection must be provided around-the-clock and year-round, they remain open on holidays.
 To provide equivalent holiday leave time to these employees, the City has established policies for holiday leave accrual and usage for these departments.

-Police Patrol Officers earn holiday leave credit of 88 hours at the beginning of the calendar year.

-Firefighters earn holiday leave credit of 144 hours at the beginning of the calendar year, reflecting the greater number of hours worked per year by firefighters than by other City employees.
+Police Patrol Officers earn holiday leave credit of 44 hours in January and 44 hours in July each calendar year.
+Patrol Officers will not receive more than 88 hours of holiday leave in a calendar year.
+Hours may not be used until they have accrued and are visible in ESS.
+Firefighters earn holiday leave credit of 144 hours in January, reflecting the greater number of hours worked per year by firefighters than by other City employees.
+Hours may not be used until they have accrued and are visible in ESS.

-Holiday leave time expires at the end of each calendar year and will be zeroed out by December 31.
+Holiday leave time expires at the end of each calendar year and will be zeroed out effective December 31 of each calendar year.
 Employees are encouraged to take their holiday leave within the calendar year or lose the holiday leave accrual.
 Holiday Leave will not be paid out upon leaving the City.